 Storage

-Store the cake in an airtight container at room temperature for up to 3 days, or refrigerate for up to 5 days.
+- Store in an airtight container at room temperature for up to 3 days, or refrigerate for up to 5 days.

 Chocolate Zucchini Loaf Cake With Fudgy Chocolate Icing